-Give presentations to various civic, service or community organizations and involve these organizations in volunteer projects, such as tree plantings and tree care workshops.

-Expand environmental education efforts in local schools and community groups.

-Coordinate with the Water Resources Education Center to design, create and update an indoor educational tree exhibit to re-connect visitors to the natural environment.
-Explore concepts, ideas and funding sources.

-Inform the general public and tree care companies about Vancouver's tree ordinances and tree permit requirements.
+- Give presentations to various civic, service or community organizations and involve these organizations in volunteer projects, such as tree plantings and tree care workshops. - Expand environmental education efforts in local schools and community groups. - Coordinate with the Water Resources Education Center to maintain and update an indoor educational tree exhibit to re-connect visitors to the natural environment.
+Explore concepts, ideas and funding sources. - Inform the general public and tree care companies about Vancouver's tree ordinances and tree permit requirements. - Encourage proper tree species selection and optimal planting locations to maximize benefits of trees and minimize future conflicts (i.e. "right tree, right place"). - Collaborate with partners to continue the comprehensive and creative tree awareness campaign, Think Before You Top, to reduce the improper practice of topping trees. - Educate the general public about invasive trees and the infrastructure damage and native habitat loss they cause.

-• Review public notice procedures for street tree permits and Level III Tree Plans.

-Encourage proper tree species selection and optimal planting locations to maximize benefits of trees and minimize future conflicts (i.e. "right tree, right place").

-Collaborate with partners to continue the comprehensive and creative tree awareness campaign, Think Before You Top, to reduce the improper practice of topping trees.

-Educate the general public about invasive trees and the infrastructure damage and native habitat loss they cause.
 Distribute the 'Guide to Invasive Trees' brochure and door hanger.
-To reach a wider audience, partner with other programs, such as Master Gardeners, Watersheds Alliance, neighborhood associations and others.

-Empower the general public to take action to stop the degradation of native plant communities due to invasive species.

-• Work with volunteers to remove and control invasive species, such as English ivy, Himalayan blackberry, Tree of Heaven and Black Locust, which threaten native plant communities on private and public lands.

-Provide public interface to the current tree inventory through the Tree Plotter inventory program and website for the community to learn about our urban forest and the benefits of our tree canopy.
+To reach a wider audience, partner with other programs, such as Master Gardeners, Watersheds Alliance, neighborhood associations and others. - Empower the general public to take action to stop the degradation of native plant communities due to invasive species. - Work with volunteers to remove and control invasive species, such as English ivy, Himalayan blackberry, Tree of Heaven and Black Locust, which threaten native plant communities on private and public lands. - Provide public interface to the current tree inventory through the Tree Plotter inventory program and website for the community to learn about our urban forest and the benefits of our tree canopy.